nwhitehead/pybook/FileSpec.md

 ### Markdown

 Markdown is normal markdown, within triple quotes.
-So first line of `'''` and last line of `'''` are ignroed in Markdown rendering.
+So first line of `'''` and last line of `'''` are ignored in Markdown rendering.
 Only small hiccup is that this messes up triple quotes in the Markdown text.
 The fix is to escape `'''` with `\'''` for every occurrence.
 Each occurrence of `\'''` will be replaced with `'''` inside the Markdown body before being rendered.
 For extreme cases of Markdown text discussing the escape mechanism, there may be more than one escape backslash before the triple quotes.
 Only one level will be removed before interpreting as Markdown.

 ## Pages